-On October 6, 2021, the Court appointed the New York Hotel Trades Council & Hotel Association of New York City, Inc. Pension Fund as lead plaintiff, and on April 1, 2022, plaintiff filed its First Amended Complaint.
-Defendants filed a motion to dismiss the First Amended Complaint on May 31, 2022, and the motion was denied on March 29, 2024.
 On February 18, 2020, a putative shareholder derivative action entitled Hellman v.
-Streit, et al., No. 20-cv-01572-SVW-PVC was filed, purportedly on behalf of the company, in United States District Court for the Central District of California, against certain of our current and former officers and directors.
+Streit, et al., No. 20-cv-01572-SVW-PVC was filed, purportedly on behalf of the company, in the United States District Court for the Central District of California, against certain of our current and former officers and directors.
 The suit asserts claims for breach of fiduciary duty and unjust enrichment, as well as claims under Sections 10(b), 14(a) and 20(a) of the Exchange Act, based largely on the allegations made in the Koffsmon action.
 The Hellman action seeks to recover, among other things, unspecified compensatory damages on behalf of the company.
-Pursuant to a stipulated agreement, the parties to the Hellman action have requested that the court enter an order staying the action through the close of discovery in the Koffsmon action.
+Pursuant to a stipulated agreement between the parties, the Hellman action is stayed through the close of discovery in the Koffsmon action.